 Bachelor’s degree in a healthcare field or related area.
 Bachelor’s degree or the equivalent combination of education and/or experience required.
 Minimum of 3 to 5 years of experience in healthcare administration, public health or quality improvement.
 Excellent oral and written communication skills, including experience conducting training and writing reports.
-Ability to travel between healthcare provider locations within the state and/or region.
+Ability to travel if needed l between healthcare provider locations within the state and/or region.

 Competitive salary and benefit package.
 Benefit information available online.
 HQI maintains a drug free workplace and is a M/F Disabled and Vet EEO/AA Employer.